DanRider84/tilt-mode/README.md

 ## 🎯 User Goals

+- User friendly navigation.
+- Site works well on all devices.
+- Easy mechanism for contacting/booking the band.
-- Learn about the band and its members.
+- Access to band information and media.
-- View media from live shows or recorded sessions.
-- Follow the band on social media.
+- Connect with band via social media.
-- Book the band for private or public events.

 ## 👤 User Stories

-- As a **fan or potential clientr**, I want to see photos, videos, and learn more about the band, so that I can engage with their content and decide if I like their style.
+- As a user I want to learn more about the band and its members.
+- As a user, I want to see the band’s photos and videos.
+- As a user, I want to be able to connect with the band via social media.
-- As a **venue manager or agency**, I want to contact and book the band.
+- As a user, I need to be able to book the band for an event with ease.
-- As an **event/party planner**, I want to quickly check the band’s music style and contact the band to check price and availability, so that I can determine if they are suitable for my event.
+- As a user, I want to be able to contact the band with queries or special requests.
-- As a **first-time visitor**, I need easy navigation and a user-friendly design, including a responsive layout for my device, so I can easily navigate the site and find information and social links quickly and efficiently without frustration.
-- As a **first-time visitor**, I want to see a high-impact video of the band as soon as I land on the homepage, so that I get an immediate sense of their performance style and energy.
+- As a user, I want to be able to use website on range of devices.
-- As a **fan or potential client**, I want to view a full gallery of the band’s photos, so that I can see what their performances look like and get a better feel for their vibe and style.
-- As a **potential client** or agent, I want to read reviews or testimonials from other clients, so that I feel confident in booking or following the band.
+- As a user, I want navigation to be intuitive.
-- As a **fan**, I want to sign up for updates via email, so that I can be informed of new shows, music, or news from the band.
+- As a user, I want the content to be accessible for anyone with diverse needs.

 ## 🎸 Website Goals and Objectives